directus/directus/docs/guides/real-time/chat/react.md

 };
 ```

-Now, we'll need to extract the `email` and `password` values from the login form.
+Now, extract the `email` and `password` values from the login form.

 ```js
  const loginSubmit = (event) => {